Ricardo Feller: Audi drives and factory promotion (2017–2024)

 For 2022, Feller joined Audi Sport's factory roster, taking part in the DTM with Team Abt Sportsline.
 He had reportedly received multiple offers ahead of the 2022 season, but elected to sign a factory contract with Audi.
 At Imola in June, he claimed his first career DTM pole.
 He would go on to win that race, in the process scoring his first series victory.
 Feller would score one additional podium in 2022, finishing 15th in the championship.
 Following his rookie season, Feller stated he was pleased with the year, and believed that the team had potential in the near future to challenge more frequently for race victories.
 Outside of his DTM commitments, Feller competed part-time in the ADAC GT Masters, driving for Land-Motorsport alongside Jusuf Owega when DTM and GT Masters dates didn't clash.
 His Audi factory driver duties also saw him take part in several one-off endurance events, including the Bathurst 12 Hour with The Bend Motorsport Park Team Valvoline, the 24 Hours of Spa with Attempto Racing, and the 24 Hours of Nürburgring with Team Phoenix.
 For the final round of the 2022 GT World Challenge Europe Endurance Cup, he deputized for Team WRT's Kelvin van der Linde, who was unwell.

 Feller began his 2023 campaign at the Bathurst 12 Hour, finishing second in the Pro-Am class where he shared his Audi with Yasser Shahin and Christopher Mies.
 He returned to his factory driver duties at the Kyalami 9 Hours, where he finished third overall alongside co-drivers Mattia Drudi and Patric Niederhauser.
 His partnership with Drudi continued throughout the 2023 season, where the two shared Tresor Orange1's Audi for the full GT World Challenge Europe campaign.
 Fellow factory driver Dennis Marschall joined the entry for the Endurance Cup.
+In Sprint Cup competition, Feller and Drudi claimed four race victories, including a sweep of the season finale weekend at Zandvoort, claiming the overall title by 19 points over Raffaele Marciello and Timur Boguslavskiy.
+The Endurance Cup saw Feller claim one podium finish, finishing fifth in the championship.
 In late February, Feller's return to DTM for a second season was confirmed, where he would again drive for Abt Sportsline.
+Feller claimed a single race victory, adding two further podium finishes en route to a third-place championship finish.